-- (F) Standard 6.
+(F) Standard 6.
 A study of the feasibility of a proposed district shall be prepared and submitted to the coordinating board.
-In addition to comprehensively addressing all other standards and requirements specified in this rule, the feasibility study shall include detailed plans both for meeting the initial physical facility needs of the proposed new district and for meeting the additional start-up instructional and support costs of operation until revenue from local taxes, state aid and student fees become available, above and beyond state appropriations for existing districts. - (2) Election.
-If the coordinating board determines that the proposed district meets the standards set forth in section (1) of this rule, the board shall order an election in accordance with the provisions of sections 178.800 and 178.820.
-RSMo. - (3) Instructional Programs.
+In addition to comprehensively addressing all other standards and requirements specified in this rule, the feasibility study shall include detailed plans both for meeting the initial physical facility needs of the proposed new district and for meeting the additional start-up instructional and support costs of operation until revenue from local taxes, state aid and student fees become available, above and beyond state appropriations for existing districts.

+(2) Election.
+If the coordinating board determines that the proposed district meets the standards established by the board, the board shall order an election in accordance with the provisions of sections 178.800 and 178.820, RSMo.

+(3) Instructional Programs.
 In the event the proposal to organize the district receives a majority of the votes cast, programs of instruction shall be submitted for the approval of the coordinating board.

-AUTHORITY: sections 178.770-178.820, RSMo 2000.\ Original rule filed March 13, 1985, effective July 1, 1985.
+Auth: sections 178.770-178.820, RSMo (1986).
+Original rule filed March 13, 1985, effective July 1, 1985.
 Rescinded and readopted: Filed July 15, 1987, effective Oct.
 12, 1987.
-Amended: Filed April 14, 2003, effective Oct.
-30, 2003.